seanofw/HalfMaid.Img/README.md

 `Blit()` supports several modes, in the `BlitFlags` enum:

-* `Copy` - Copy all pixels, exactly as given.
+* `Copy` - Copy all pixel values in all channels, exactly as given.
 * `Transparent` - Copy or write pixels with simple transparency.
+(For 32-bit: Copy when A != 0.
+For 24-bit: Copy always.
+For 8-bit: Copy when value != 0.)
 * `Alpha` - Copy or write pixels, applying alpha ('over' mode).
-* `PMAlpha` - Copy or write pixels, applying alpha, with R, G, and B treated as premultiplied ('over' mode).
+* `AlphaPM` - Copy or write pixels, applying alpha, treating R, G, and B as premultiplied ('over' mode).
-* `Multiply` - Multiply each source pixel value by each destination pixel value.
+* `BlackAlpha` - Copy or write pixels as black, applying alpha.
+* `BlackAlphaPM` - Copy or write pixels as black, treating R, G, and B as premultiplied ('over' mode).
+* `WhiteAlpha` - Copy or write pixels as white, applying alpha.
+* `WhiteAlphaPM` - Copy or write pixels as white, treating R, G, and B as premultiplied ('over' mode).
-* `Add` - Add each source pixel value and each destination pixel value.
+* `Add` - Add each source pixel value and each destination pixel value (all channels).
-* `Sub` - Subtract the source from the destination.
+* `Sub` - Subtract the source from the destination (all channels).
-* `RSub` - Subtract the destination from the source ("reverse subtract").
+* `RSub` - Subtract the destination from the source ("reverse subtract," all channels).
+* `Multiply` - Multiply each source pixel value by each destination pixel value (all channels).
+* `Or` - Bitwise-or each source pixel value with each destination pixel value (all channels).
+* `And` - Bitwise-and each source pixel value with each destination pixel value (all channels).
+* `Xor` - Bitwise-exclusive-or each source pixel value with each destination pixel value (all channels).
+* `Mask` - Bitwise-and the complement of each source pixel value with each destination pixel value (all channels).

+Each mode can be combined with any of these three flags.

 * `FlipHorz` - Flip the source horizontally when blitting (supported by Copy, Transparent, Alpha, and PMAlpha modes).
 * `FlipVert` - Flip the source vertically when blitting (supported by Copy, Transparent, Alpha, and PMAlpha modes).
 * `FastUnsafe` - Don't calculate crop boundaries for a guaranteed-safe blit:  Assume all coordinates are safe and blit as fast as possible.
 This is DANGEROUS and can stomp outside the image data if you're not careful, but it's the fastest way to shove pixels around.